meteor/galaxy-docs/content/apm-optimizing-your-app-for-live-queries.md

 * Then, check their Observer Reuse value.
 * If that’s low, then we can optimize.

 There are few simple things you can do to increase your observer reuse ratio.
-Take a look at this guide: https://goo.gl/LfzM7t
+Take a look at this guide: [How to Reuse Observers](http://galaxy-guide.meteor.com/apm-improve-cpu-and-network-usage.html#How-to-Reuse-Observer)

 ### Optimize busy Live Queries